arturmpinho/coffeeinsider/README.md

 * Easily consult specific logistics terms.
 * Brief unsderstanding of the 2 main the coffee contracts (GCA & ESCC).
 * Stay updated with relevant coffee-related news.
-* Place and order request via the website.
+* Place an offer request via the website.
 * Easily find the company's contacts.
 * Easily find the company's social networks.